Quantum-Accelerators/template/docs/example_docs/setup/prep.md

 ### Via the Command Line

-If you prefer, you can instead clone the repository via the following command in the command-line, provided you have [git](https://git-scm.com/) installed.
+If you prefer, you can clone the repository via the following command in the command-line, provided you have [git](https://git-scm.com/) installed.

 ```bash
 git clone https://github.com/MyAccountName/MyPackageName